-Only pharmacists can supply medicinal products to end-consumers (the pharmacy monopoly).
+Only pharmacists can supply medicinal products to endconsumers (the pharmacy monopoly).
 As a result, medicinal products cannot be sold to end-consumers by mail order or e-mail.
-A similar restriction is contained in the Austria Trade Code (Gewerbe-ordnung, BGBI I No 194/1994, as amended).
+A similar restriction is contained in the Austria Trade Code (Gewerbeordnung, BGBI I No 194/1994, as amended).

-Although the Medicines Act has been constantly amended since the ECJ's DocMorris decision (case C-322/01), it is still prohibited to sell products over the internet or to advertise on internet distribution channels.
-However, at least according to the Pharmacists' Association, this prohibition only applies to national pharmacists and not to other pharmacists established in the EU.
+Although the Medicines Act has been constantly amended since the European Court of Justice's DocMorris decision (Case C-322/01), it is still prohibited to sell over the counter products, on the internet or to advertise on internet distribution channels.
+However, this prohibition only applies to national pharmacists and not to other pharmacists established in the EU (Pharmacists' Association).
 This was confirmed by the Supreme Court decision allowing mail order under very limited circumstances, such as only for OTC products and only for private use.